The Sixth Workshop on Challenges and Opportunities of Efficient and Performant Storage Systems (CHEOPS'26)

 Note that Type 1 fonts (scalable) should be used, not Type 3 (bitmapped), and that all fonts must be embedded.

-Type and embedding of fonts can be checked with various tools including pdffonts
+Type and embedding of fonts can be checked with various tools including pdffonts.

 Page numbers should be suppressed.